piranha/solovyov.net/src/blog/2020/blog-workflow.md

 A few months ago I found an app - [Drafts.app](https://getdrafts.com/) - which I love to use.
 It's good for notes and for longer texts, and, important for my use case, it's very usable on a phone.
 Since what I do lately is instead of sitting in front of my laptop, I write texts while waiting for my son to fall asleep.
 The longer it takes, the more I can type. :)

-So I type a post of iPhone, then go to a laptop, open Drafts there, copy text to Emacs, commit to git, push it to my server and send a link to post for review to friends.
+So I type a post on iPhone, then go to a laptop, open Drafts there, copy text to Emacs, commit to git, push it to my server and send a link to post for review to friends.

 It works, but is a little tedious.
 I hate supporting processes and this is exactly it.